 Use the SAR method to answer your questions

-Situation: Refer to the situation you were in.
+Situation: Refer to the situation you were in when answering Teaching Assistant interview questions.
 This should really be a particular example from your own experience.
 The scenario can either involve work with children or can draw on other aspects of your personal life.

 Action: Explain clearly how you handled the situation.
-You take care to detail exactly what you did, not what you might do, or what you would do in the future.
+Take care to detail exactly what you did, not what you might do, or what you would do in the future.

 Result: Talk about the results you accomplished.
 What were the consequences of your actions?
 Was it successful?
 If it happened again, how would you change it?